AMLResearchProject/ALL-Detection-System-For-Oculus-Rift/CNN/README.md

 }
 ```

-The cnn object contains 3 Json Objects (api, data, model and train) and a JSON Array (core).
-Api has the information used to set up your server you will need to add your local ip, data has the configuration related to preparing the training and validation data.
-Model holds the model file paths, and train holds the training parameters.
+The cnn object contains 4 Json Objects (api, data, model and train) and a JSON Array (core).
+Api has the information used to set up your server you will need to add your local ip, data has the configuration related to preparing the training and validation data, model holds the model file paths, and train holds the training parameters.

 In my case, the configuration above was the best out of my testing, but you may find different configurations work better.
 Feel free to update these settings to your liking, and please let us know of your experiences.